Declaration of the Rights of Woman and of the Female Citizen: Reactions to the Declaration

 In response to the Declaration of the Rights of Woman and the Female Citizen, many of the radicals of the Revolution immediately suspected de Gouges of treason.
 The Jacobins (led by Robespierre), upon seeing that the Declaration was addressed to the Queen, suspected de Gouges (as well as her allies in the Girondists) of being Royalists.
 After de Gouges attempted to post a note demanding a plebiscite to decide between three forms of government (which included a Constitutional monarchy), the Jacobins quickly tried and convicted her of treason.
 She was sentenced to execution by the guillotine, and was one of many "political enemies" to the state of France claimed by the Reign of Terror.

-At the time of her death, the Parisian press no longer mockingly dismissed her as harmless.
+At the time of her death, the Parisian press ceased to dismiss her as harmless.
 While journalists and writers argued that her programs and plans for France had been irrational, they also noted that in proposing them she had wanted to be a "statesman."
 Her crime, the Feuille du Salut public reported, was that she had "forgotten the virtues which belonged to her sex."
-In the misogynistic environment of Jacobian Paris, her feminism and "political meddlings" were a dangerous combination.
+In the environment of Jacobin Paris, her feminism and "political meddlings" were seen as dangerous combination.

 De Gouges was a strict critic of the principle of equality touted in Revolutionary France because it gave no attention to whom it left out, and she worked to claim the rightful place of women and slaves within its protection.
 By writing numerous plays about the topics of black and women's rights and suffrage, the issues she brought up were spread not only through France, but also throughout Europe and the newly created United States of America.